Useful Words to know

 If something is confidential, it is kept secret.
 You might say or write something you want to be confidential, because you don’t want everyone to know.
 SENDIASS staff will keep what you say confidential unless they are worried you will be at risk if they do not tell someone, like the police or your staff.

-North Yorkshire council is the people who make decisions about how to run North Yorkshire.
+North Yorkshire County Council is the people who make decisions about how to run North Yorkshire.
 They look after schools, parks, roads, libraries, bus stops- things to make life in North Yorkshire run smoothly.
-There are staff at the council who make decisions about education, like when to write an EHC.
+There are staff at the council who make decisions about education, like when to write an Education Health and Care plan.

 A draft plan is the first written plan, which might have some changes made to it before it is agreed as the final plan.

 This is the written plan that explains about you and the support you need.
 If you need support, more than what your school or college can give you, you can ask for an Education Health and Care Plan to be written.

 This is what people say and write as a short version of Education, Health and Care Plan.